benhsz/parless/steps-to-implement.md

 # Step 4

-Make faded-out parentheses invisible if no cursor is present (either text cursor or mouse cursor).
+If no cursor is present (either text cursor or mouse cursor), fade out the appropriate parentheses *completely*, thus rendering them invisible.

 That means with no cursor present on any of the following lines of code, the running example would look like this